atsign-foundation/noports/packages/sshnpdpy/README.md

 This version is SSHNP Daemon written in Python, it is still in it's beta stage of developement.

+# Prerequisites

+SSHNDPython Python requires the following:

+ - 2 atsigns, one for the client and one for the device
+ - any machine with sshd running and python3 installed

 # Installation

 We need to manually install the at_python package as it is not yet available on pypi.